THE RULES OF THE REAL WAY TO DAKAR

 – invite or host unregistered guests in the camps

-Violation of this will result in disqualification from the Rally.
+Violation of these terms will result in disqualification from the rally.

 14. As a service team or as a participant, you are not allowed to sell service, food or drinks to other participants in the rally, apart from the participants registered with your team.
-But you are free to help – without receiving money etc.
+But you are free to help other participants without receiving any money etc.

-16. The rally director is the only authorized person who can explain and may revise the race rules as the rally is underway – if deemed necessary.
-The director is the also the final judge in all disputes that may arise in the interpretation of the rules and any decisions made following the rules.
+16. The Rally Director is the only authorised person who can explain and may revise the race rules as the rally is underway – if deemed necessary.
+The Rally Director is the final judge in all disputes that may arise in the interpretation of the rules and any decisions made following the rules.

-17. The organizers reserve the right to refuse any application to participate in the rally without any obligation to give any formal reason.
-Any payments to the organizers made prior to the rejection will be refunded.
+17. The organisers reserve the right to refuse any application to participate in the rally without any obligation to give any formal reason.
+Any payments to the organisers made prior to the rejection will be refunded.

 18. The Rally Director reserves the right to modify the route, rules and travel arrangements as deemed necessary before and during the rally.
-All participants are required to accept and obey any changes following the decisions by the rally director and announced by the organizers.
+All participants are required to accept and obey any changes following the decisions by the Rally Director and announced by the organisers.

-19. All garbage, used spares, worn tires, oils etc. must be separated and disposed of in designated areas in each camp or in other authorized areas for waste.
-Failing to dispose of garbage etc. in authorized places may be subject to time penalties, relegation to the adventure category or disqualification from the rally.
-The rally director is the only person to judge and decide a penalty.
+19. All garbage, used spares, worn tires, oil etc. must be separated and disposed of in designated areas in each camp or in other authorised areas for waste.
+Failing to dispose of garbage etc. in authorised places may be subject to time penalties, relegation to the adventure category or disqualification from the rally.
+The Rally Director is the only person to judge and decide a penalty.

-20. Real Way to Dakar by Intercontinental Rally reserves the right to use any photograph/video taken during the rally, without the expressed written permission of those included within the photograph/video.
-Real Way to Dakar may use the photograph/video in publications or other media material produced, used or contracted by the rally including but not limited to: website, social media, newsletters, brochures, magazines, presentations, etc.
+20. The Real Way to Dakar reserves the right to use any photographs/videos taken during the rally, without the expressed written permission of those included within the photographs/videos.
+The Real Way to Dakar may use the photographs/videos in publications or other media material produced, used or contracted by the rally including but not limited to: website, social media, newsletters, brochures, magazines, presentations, etc.